Arabian tahr

 The Arabian tahr (Arabitragus jayakari) is a species of tahr native to eastern Arabia.
 Until recently, it was placed in the genus Hemitragus, but genetic evidence supports its removal to a separate monotypic genus, Arabitragus.

 Description

 It is the smallest species of tahr.
 It is of stocky build with backward-arching horns in both sexes.
 Males are much more robust than females.
 Their coats consist of a long, reddish-brown hair, with a dark stripe running down the back.
 Males possess the most impressive manes which extend right down the back and grow longer, based on the age.
 In the oldest males the muzzle darkens to black and the eye stripes also darken.
 As with most goat-antelopes, they have rubber-like hooves to provide balance and traction on the steep, rocky slopes.

-As of a 2018, the wild population is thought to comprise around 2,200 individuals.
+As of 2018, the wild population is estimated to be approximately 2,450 individuals (~2,200 – 2,325 mature individuals).

 Habitat and range

 The Arabian tahr lives on steep rocky slopes of the Hajar Mountains in Oman and the United Arab Emirates, at altitudes up to 1,800 m above sea level.
 It is also found in the area of Jebel Hafeet.